 Or, to be able to reheat a few at a time, wrap pieces individually in plastic wrap and foil and then freeze in an airtight container.
 Thaw in the fridge overnight, then reheat in the oven or toaster oven!

-Want to gussy up your low carb fried chicken?
+Want to gussy up your keto fried chicken?
 Let’s check out some variations!

 - Try a different marinade.
 Marinating your chicken before breading them is a great way to get some more flavor and amplify the juiciness of this dish!
 Try swapping pickle juice for this yogurt marinated chicken, or this lemon chicken marinade.

 - Make the chicken spicy.
 There are a lot of ways to add a kick to this recipe!
 Simply add some cayenne or red pepper flakes or low carb taco seasoning to the breading.
 Or, you can dip your fried chicken in a spicy sauce!